HOW TO BE PRODUCTIVE WHEN TRAVELING

 To-do lists are a great way to stay motivated in keeping up with your tasks.
 Have a set schedule so you can easily break off your responsibilities throughout the day.
 Instead of trying to get everything done in one day, try to break it down so that every day you work towards being 1% better and completing 1% more.
 That way, you can avoid burning out too.
 Additionally, try adding your priorities or the hardest tasks at the top of the list.

-3. Dedicate some time for yourself.
+3. Dedicate some time to yourself.

 Breaks are important and taking some time off is a great way for you to recharge before you get back on track.
 Chances are, if you're tired and you force yourself to complete a task, you may not perform as well as if you were to take a nap first.
 You can sleep on it and get back to it.
-Perhaps you can break it off by going for a walk, taking a break and having a snack or doing something that will help you fuel up.
+Perhaps you can break it off by going for a walk, taking a break, and having a snack or doing something that will help you fuel up.

 4. Set deadlines for yourself.